Machine Strategy Guide

 - Locate IT machines in your target casinos: Map out Stack Up Pays locations during your first visit.
 IT games are sometimes clustered in secondary floor areas rather than the main slot banks.

-- Read meters from a distance: MHB evaluations do not require sitting down.
+- Read counters from a distance: MHB evaluations do not require sitting down.
 Develop a quick read of the progressive display as you walk by.

 - Check the ceiling display: Confirm the must-hit-by ceiling is visible.
 If the ceiling is not displayed, the evaluation is incomplete.